 Even more than I used to have, what a respect I have for the retail business at this moment.
 The situation asks a lot of their flexibility.
 Luckily, most of the retail companies already had an e-commerce platform and they were able to make a swift shift.
 But there will be a time that consumers are coming back to the physical stores to enjoy the unique experience, and hopefully this is sooner than later.
 But now people are used to the digital journeys, how can you merge the best of the two worlds in your approach of the customers?
-With the main goal: strengthen the customer relationship?
+With the main goal: strengthen the customer relationship and gain loyal customers?

 To ensure the sustainability of retail, the perfect fusion of the digital and offline channels is essential.
 To make sure you can profit optimally from your physical store, as soon as it may open again, you need to deep dive into merging the customer experience of all channels.

 One single platform

 Innovative solutions ensure that the digital and offline customers journey is being merged more and more.
 Within this development, ‘digital’ is getting a wider meaning.
 Namely: serving customers through digital channels via interactive apps, instore tools, video platform and more.
 In this way, the customer can be supported in the way and moment that it fits him or her best.

 “In case you use a different system of database per location or department, it does not benefit the customer experience.”

 To set this up properly, it is important to think from one platform.
 This, in contrary to what we experience at many retailers, whom use different systems and databases per (digital) location or department.
 When departments marketing and service for example make use of different data and systems, it does not support an optimal customer experience.
 A consumer for example shows certain behavior in its search queries, but the delivered service does not fit into that.
 By centralizing from a data perspective, a uniform and personal approach arises via all possible touch points within the complete customer journey.